 - Pick up coconut bread, pineapple pastries and mango jam at Olive’s Bakery

-– Have a true cultural experience by participating in the People to People initiative which pairs travelers with a Bahamian to enjoy a local experience together.
+- Have a true cultural experience by participating in the People to People initiative which pairs travellers with a Bahamian to enjoy a local experience together.
 Cat Island is one of the islands where the scheme is available!

 - Sit back, relax, and do absolutely nothing at Da Pink Chicken